chromium/chromium/docs/adding_to_third_party.md

 existing topics in g/chrome-eng-review, and can also come to office hours to ask questions.

+### Rust

+Rust is allowed for third-party libraries as long as there is a business need, which includes the following:

+* The Rust implementation is the best (e.g., speed, memory, lack of bugs) or only existing implementation available for the third-party library.
+* The Rust implementation allows the operation to move to a higher privileged process, and this benefits the product by improving on guardrail metrics (e.g. through avoiding process startup, IPC overheads, or C++ memory-unsafety mitigations).
+* The Rust implementation can meaningfully reduce our expected risk of (memory/crashes/undefined behavior) bugs, when compared to the existing third-party library and related C++ code required to use the library.
+We realize assessing risk is quite complex and very nuanced.
+If this is the criteria by which the third-party library is being added, chrome-eng-review@google.com and chrome-rust@google.com may ask for more data.

+Support for third-party libraries written in Rust is in active development.
+If the library you wish to add is in Rust, reach out to chrome-rust@google.com first.

 ### A note on size constraints

 The size of Chromium derived executables can impact overall performance of those binaries as they